-I am surprised that this is one of my most viewed posts but am glad it is because it is one of my favorites.
+I am glad this is one of my most viewed posts because it is one of my favorites.
 It combines several of my interests-history, literature, physicians, veterans, and charity.

 When I posted this in a physician bloggers group, I learned about the World War I Museum and Memorial in Kansas City from Dr. Kristen Kasper Stuppy.
 I haven’t visited it yet, but I was pleased to learn from their website that they have an exhibit featuring poppies.

 The original post-